 All students are required to attend an exit interview with administrative faculty prior to graduation.
-This opportunity is also extended to students who undergo voluntary or involuntary termination.

 EXPECTATIONS FOR PROFESSIONAL BEHAVIOR:

 Students enrolled in WCHP are expected to conduct themselves according to the following policies, procedures, guidelines, and expectations.
 Students are responsible for seeking clarification of any aspect of the conduct code about which they have questions, especially in the event of receiving written notice of conduct concerns and/or violations.
 It is expected that students will: